 Since 2001, Maestro Tate has been Honorary Director of the National Italian Radio Orchestra.
 He was appointed Principal Conductor of the Hamburg Symphony Orchestra in 2009.

-In 2001, 2002, and 2010 Maestro Jeffrey Tate was awarded the Franco Abbiati Prize (the most prestigious music critics’ prize in Italy) for his work with the Orchestra Sinfonica Nazionale della RAI, for his work at the Teatro San Carlo in Napoli and for his production of Götterdämmerung at La Fenice in Venice.
-Jeffrey Tate has been named "Chevalier de la Légion d'Honneur", "Chevalier des Arts et des Lettres", and "Commander of the British Empire".
+In 2001, 2002, and 2010 Sir Jeffrey Tate was awarded the Franco Abbiati Prize (the most prestigious music critics’ prize in Italy) for his work with the Orchestra Sinfonica Nazionale della RAI, for his work at the Teatro San Carlo in Napoli and for his production of Götterdämmerung at La Fenice in Venice.
+Sir Jeffrey Tate has been named "Chevalier de la Légion d'Honneur", "Chevalier des Arts et des Lettres", and "Commander of the British Empire".